ZainpayNG/zainpay/README.md

         showLoading("No Response!");
     }

-Calling the `getZainboxTransactionHistory(zainboxCode)` method returns a Future of `ZainboxTransactionHistoryResponse?` which we await for the actual response as seen above.
+Calling the `getZainboxTransactionHistory(zainboxCode, count[optional])` method returns a Future of `ZainboxTransactionHistoryResponse?` which we await for the actual response as seen above.

-    final ZainboxTransactionHistoryResponse? response = await zainpay.getZainboxTransactionHistory(zainboxCode);
+    final ZainboxTransactionHistoryResponse? response = await zainpay.getZainboxTransactionHistory(zainboxCode, count);

     if (response != null) {
         showLoading(response.status!);